TylerTaylor/TylerTaylor.github.io/_posts/2016-08-17-building_my_first_cli_gem_sport-stats.markdown

 {"NO."=>"21", "NAME"=>"Ian Clark", "POS"=>"SG", "AGE"=>"25", "HT"=>"6-3", "WT"=>"175", "COLLEGE"=>"Belmont", "2016-2017 SALARY"=>"$980,431"}
 ```

 So if the hash contains keys that match our instance variable names, the value will get assigned to the proper variable.
 On that note, another handy thing I learned in this project is the .zip method.
 The .zip method will merge two arrays into either an array or a hash.
 I chose hash.

-Here's my roster scraping method:
+Here's my roster scraping method.

 ```
 def self.scrape_roster(input, doc)